leigupe/leigupe.github.io/_pages/research.md

 RF Plasma generators are becoming an increasingly important technology in the upcoming decade with their indispensable role in information technology infrastructure (semiconductor processing equipment) and solutions addressing climate change, such as plasma-catalyzed zero-carbon fertilizer and nuclear fusion energy.
 However, building high-performance RF plasma generators is hugely challenging as plasma loads are highly nonlinear and variable depending on the operating conditions.
 Current plasma driving systems have inefficient PAs and utilize mechanically-controlled matching networks to handle the nonlinear plasma load, making the entire driver bulky, slow in response, and energy-consuming.
-The emerging WBG power devices hold enormous promise in realizing solid-state multi-kilowatt plasma drivers that can be orders of magnitude more compact, efficient, and faster than current technologies.
+The emerging WBG power devices hold enormous promise in realizing solid-state multi-kilowatt plasma drivers that can be orders of magnitude more compact, efficient, and faster than current technologies \[Tong TIE'22, Xu TPEL'20\].

 Miniaturized Power Electronics for Medical Applications
 ------